How to Be HIPAA Compliant? The Checklist You'll Need

 What Happens If I Violate HIPAA Regulations?

-HIPAA compliance is crucial to retaining client trust, and the consequences of noncompliance can be severe.
-Ignorance of the rules does not protect an organization from facing fines or even criminal charges for HIPAA noncompliance — make sure you are not caught unaware or uninformed.
 Covered entities and business associates must notify HHS of any HIPAA violations or data breaches, no matter how small, as soon as they happen.
-Even a minor unreported violation could trigger a fine and larger audit.
+Even a minor unreported violation could trigger a fine and a larger audit.
 An unreported data breach, however, could incite criminal charges.
+Healthcare professionals who knowingly or recklessly disclose PHI without authorization may face criminal prosecution, leading to potential imprisonment.
 Again, this is where conducting regular self-audits, maintaining organized (and copious) records, and keeping HHS’ contact info handy, is in your organization’s best interest.

 How to Remain HIPAA Compliant

-This checklist should help you better understand how to be HIPAA compliant, but HIPAA is complicated and the OCR regularly updates procedures and policies..
-The right compliance software can streamline HIPAA compliance strategies, saving you time and reducing your risk for costly fines and noncompliance charges.
+Violating HIPAA regulations can have severe consequences, including financial penalties, reputational damage, and even criminal charges.
+Healthcare organizations need to prioritize HIPAA compliance requirements to protect patient information and ensure the integrity of their operations.
+The right compliance software can streamline HIPAA compliance strategies, saving you time and reducing your risk of costly fines and noncompliance charges.
 Learn how AuditBoard’s integrated compliance management software can help you achieve compliance and scale your compliance program as federal requirements are updated and as your organization grows.